1. EPAYMENTS CODE

 To download the Google Pay App visit Google Play or the app store.

-Google Pay is a service provided by Google and therefore we are not responsible for use of the service such as costs associated with Google Pay being unavailable, or the failure of third-party merchants to accept payments using Google Pay.
+Google Pay is a service provided by Google and therefore we are not responsible for use of the service such as costs associated with Google Pay or it being unavailable, or the failure of third-party merchants to accept payments using Google Pay.
 By using Google Pay you agree that:

 For your security we require you to be verified when adding a Debit Card to Google Pay.
 To find out how you can be verified download the Google Pay App and follow the Get Started instructions.
-You can also refer to the Google Pay FAQs at voltbank.com.au/help.
+You can also refer to the Google Pay FAQs at voltbank.com.au.

 Google Pay Payments